Dammit, that's the third time this week!

 .
-There's been a number of large-scale maneuvers, something that hasn't happened since the Soviet times, the long-range air patrols were reinstituted, and the Navy finally got a bit of love is so missed since Gorshkov's times.
+There has been a number of large-scale maneuvers (something that hasn't happened since the Soviet times), the long-range air patrols were instituted once more, and the Navy finally got a bit of love it's missed since Gorshkov's times.
 The Horn of Africa

 became a training ground for the Russian Navy, with rotating squadrons from different fleets staying there pretty much all the time.

-New equipment finally starts to get out of the pipeline, initially starting small, such as with project 22350 corvette, dubbed Stereguschy
+New equipment finally has started to come down the pipeline.
+This initially started small, such as with the Project 22350 corvette, dubbed Stereguschy

 ) class.
-Relatively small, just 2500 tons of displacement, it is nevertheless extremely heavily armed for its size, as is in Russian tradition, and is a smallest warship in the world to carry an integral helicopter.
+Relatively small, just 2,500 tons of displacement, it is nevertheless extremely heavily armed for its size, as is Russian tradition, and is the smallest warship in the world to carry an integral helicopter.
 Three are commissioned, five are on the slips, and there are plans to eventually built 20 to 30 of them.

 Its larger counterpart, the Project 20350 frigate of Admiral Gorshkov

-class (named after Soviet admirals) would be better designated a destroyer, hadn't that moniker been grabbed by the essentially light-cruiser sized vessels nowadays.
-4500 tons and bristling with the guns and missiles, the lead ship is undergoing a testing, to be commissioned in late 2012.
+class (named after Soviet admirals) would be better designated a destroyer, had that moniker not been grabbed by the essentially light-cruiser sized vessels nowadays.
+4,500 tons and bristling with the guns and missiles, the lead ship is undergoing testing, to be commissioned in late 2012.
 Two more are being built, with around ten projected overall.
 They are to be supplemented by six or nine projected Admiral Grigorovich

-(Tsarist admirals this time) class ships, of the 11356 project (the same Russia build for India), a tried and true design, which would give the Navy a respected frigate force.
+class ships (named after Tsarist admirals this time), of the 11356 project (the same Russia build for India), a tried and true design, which would give the Navy a respected frigate force.

-On a heavier side there's the plan to repair and refit the three mothballed Kirov
+On the heavier side, there's the plan to repair and refit the three mothballed Kirov

 battlecruisers (probably cannibalizing one in the process, as a lot of parts aren't produced anymore), and there's a half-finished Slava

--class cruiser that Ukraine has on sale (originally for sale to Russia, but given the current state of Russia-Ukraine relations that no longer seems likely).
-The new heavy destroyer project (12-14 kilotons) is also in the works, this time probably nuclear-driven, armed with 4x6" guns
+-class cruiser that Ukraine has for sale (originally to Russia, but given the current state of Russia-Ukraine relations, that no longer seems likely).
+A new heavy destroyer project (12-14 kilotons) is also in the works, this time probably nuclear-driven, armed with 4x6" guns

 in addition to the loads and loads of missiles, and probably even armored, essentially a scaled down Kirov